pranabpm/VM-Application-deployment-with-Azure-Policy/README.md

  <img width="600" height="450" alt="Picture3" src="https://github.com/user-attachments/assets/c39b77cc-9a83-4e16-a7c3-df21e971e7cd" />

-4) In the galleries home you will see two options
+4) In the galleries home you will see two options:

       a.
 Create a VM image definition\
       b.
 Create a VM application definition